- East Mesa Campus

 - Sunland Park Center

-The East Mesa Campus is home to the following associate degree and certificate programs: the Associate of Arts and Associate of Science degree programs, Business Management, Business Office Technology, Computer and Information Technology, Creative Media Technology, Criminal Justice, Culinary Arts, Drafting and Design Technologies, Early Childhood Education, Education, Emergency Medical Services, Fire Investigations, Fire Science, Health Information Technology, Hospitality and Tourism, Hospitality Services Management, Law Enforcement, Library Science, Paralegal Studies, and Pre-Business.
+The East Mesa Campus is home to the following associate degree and certificate programs: the Associate of Arts Degree program, Business Management, Business Office Technology, Computer and Information Technology, Creative Media Technology, Criminal Justice, Culinary Arts, Drafting and Design Technologies, Early Childhood Education, Education, Emergency Medical Services, Fire Investigations, Fire Science, Health Information Technology, Hospitality and Tourism, Hospitality Services Management, Law Enforcement, Library Science, Paralegal Studies, Pre-Business, and Public Health.

 In addition, DACC Student Services is located on this campus, as well as central administration.
-The campus has a bookstore, library, computer labs, Student Success Center (student tutoring), and a 400-seat auditorium.
+The campus has a bookstore, library, computer labs, Student Success Center (student tutoring), and a 350-seat auditorium.

-Both centers offer freshman and sophomore-level coursework in vocational, technical, developmental, and general education, as well as the Associate of Arts, Associate of Criminal Justice, and Associate of Pre-Business degrees.
-The centers also provide concurrent enrollment programming for the Gadsden School District.
-ESL, GED, and citizenship classes for the border area are available through the ABE program, also housed at the centers.
-Refer to the section titled, “Adult Basic Education,” in this catalog for a full listing of services.
+These centers offer freshman- and sophomore-level coursework in vocational, technical, developmental, and general education.
+A number of DACC certificates and associate degrees are offered, as well.
+The centers also provide concurrent enrollment (dual credit) programming for the Gadsden School District.
+ESL, GED, and citizenship classes for the border area are available through the Adult Education program, also housed at the centers.
+Refer to the section titled, “Adult Education,” in the DACC Catalog for a full listing of services.
+These centers also provide a Student Success Center (student tutoring), computer labs, and library support services.

 The Gadsden and Sunland Park centers offer a variety of general education courses that meet departmental and college requirements in liberal arts and business.
 Typical general education subjects are communications, economics, English composition, math, psychology, and sociology.
 All general education courses offered through the south county centers are consistent with Veterans Administration and Social Security Administration regulations.